FoxDotBuild/Cya/MicroPython/GettingStarted.md

 	>>> i2c
 	I2C(0, scl=22, sda=21, freq=400000)
 	>>> i2c.scan()
-	[104]
+	[64, 104, 112]

 This shows that the I2C bus is initialized with clock on pin 22, data on pin 21, and a bus frequency of 400000 Hz.
-It also shows a device was found at address 104.
-This is the accelerometer.
-104 is decimal, which is equivalent to hex 0x68.
-If you had more devices on the I2C bus they would also show up when you ran the i2c.scan() command.
-If you did not see the 104 after scanning the I2C bus then check your connections and solder joints for the accelerometer.
+It also shows devices were found at addresses 64, 104, amd 112 decimal.
+The accelerometer lives at 104 decimal, which is equivalent to hex 0x68.
+The addresses 64 and 112 (0x40 and 0x70) both belong to the pca9685 device.
+If you did not see the three addresses after scanning the I2C bus then check your connections and solder joints for the accelerometer and the pca9685.

 ## Install and Test the mpu6050.py Library for the Accelerometer